 Software Engineering Internships: What You Need To Know

 If you’re in a dash because someone’s just stolen your last line of code, jump straight to our jobs page, then grab your roller skates.
 Go on.
 Do it.

 Software engineers develop applications that enables users to complete tasks on computers and all other electronic devices.
 Who created the apps on your phone?
 A software engineer.

 The work of other engineers is often a lot more obvious.
 Take civil engineers for example, they build bridges and roads.
-It’s quite hard not to hard to notice a bridge when you walk past it; you look up and think, ‘Wow, that’s a big-ass bridge’.
+It’s quite hard not to notice a bridge when you walk past it; you look up and think, ‘Wow, that’s a big-ass bridge’.
 Mechanical engineers design and build cars.
 Their handiwork is everywhere.

 Software engineers’ work is invisible, it’s hidden beneath the screen and inside your phone.
 And yet, we interact with their work everyday, everywhere.
 They are very much responsible for the digital age.

 Most software engineers have degrees in computer science or, in strange cases, software engineering.
 It’s also not uncommon for individuals to move into software engineering from other IT-related degrees.

 So, what do software engineers do on a day-to-day basis?

 - Preparing and installing solutions by designing system standards

 - Documenting solutions through the development of flowcharts, diagrams, charts, code etc.